x-fer/algotrade2024-docs/docs/docs.md

 You can buy and sell your resources on *the resource market*.
 Resources can be stored in your storage.

-You can also process resources you own and produce electricity using *power plants*.
-This electricity can be sold on *the electricity market*, but cannot be stored.
+You can also process resources you own and produce energy using *power plants*.
+This energy can be sold on *the energy market*, but cannot be stored.

 The player with the biggest [net worth](#scoring) at the end of the game wins!